 - Ambiguous character shapes

-Accuracy by Writer:
+Accuracy by writer quality:

-- Careful, legible cursive: 80-85%
+- Careful, legible cursive: most tractable for HTR

-- Difficult or rapid cursive: 60-70%
+- Difficult or rapid cursive: high review burden

 Factors Affecting Accuracy